Harry Farjeon: Career in music

 Farjeon left the Royal Academy of Music in 1900, but in 1901 he returned to teach composition.
 Two years later, at the age of 25, he became the Academy's youngest ever professor, having become the family wage-earner after the death of his father.
-Among his many pupils were Mary Chandler (1911-1996), George Lloyd, Christian Darnton, Reginald King, Geraldine Mucha, Phyllis Tate, Daniel Jones and Steve Race.
+Among his many pupils were Mary Chandler, George Lloyd, Christian Darnton, Reginald King, Geraldine Mucha, Beryl Price, Phyllis Tate, Daniel Jones and Steve Race.
 He also taught at the Blackheath Conservatoire.

 Harry Farjeon composed music throughout most of his life.
 His compositions are mostly for piano (many grouped into suites and collections, some also published separately) with the illustrative pieces mostly intended to appeal to amateur home pianists.
 But he also wrote a piano sonata, chamber music (including four string quartets), full scale orchestral works and many separate songs, song cycles and dramatic works, often setting texts by his sister Eleanor.
 He also wrote about music for the Daily Telegraph, the Musical Times and other periodicals.

 On 3 September 1903 his Piano Concerto in D minor was performed at the Proms.
 His Hans Andersen suite for small orchestra was played with great success at a Patron's Fund concert of the Royal College of Music in 1905, and also played by the Bournemouth Symphony Orchestra and elsewhere.
 The song cycle The Lute of Jade, which sets classical Chinese poetry from the popular translations by Launcelot Cranmer-Byng, was premiered in July 1917 by the Welsh mezzo-soprano and composer Morfydd Owen at the Birkenhead National Eisteddfod.
 His Phantasy Piano Concerto and the St. Dominic Mass were both published as part of the Carnegie Collection of British Music in 1925 and 1926 respectively, and both were frequently performed.